NHSDigital/software-engineering-quality-framework/tools/sonarqube.md

 While it's recommended to have as few Quality Profiles as possible to ensure consistency across projects, you can define as many Quality Profiles as are necessary to fit your specific needs.

-The "Sonar Way" Quality Profiles are a good starting-point as you begin analyzing code, and they start out as the default Quality Profiles for each language, created by knowledge experts.
+The "Sonar Way" Quality Profiles are a good starting-point as you begin analysing code, and they start out as the default Quality Profiles for each language, created by knowledge experts.

 # Rules
 SonarQube executes rules on source code to generate issues.
 There are four types of rules: